aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-by-setting-path/_index.md

 ## Introduction

 In this tutorial you’ll learn how to **create psd image java** by explicitly setting a file system path with Aspose.PSD for Java.
 Whether you’re building a batch‑processing pipeline or generating graphics on‑the‑fly, controlling the output location gives you full flexibility.
 We’ll walk through each configuration step, explain why each setting matters, and end with a ready‑to‑run example.
-For other Aspose products, visit [here](https://releases.aspose.com/).
+For other Aspose products, visit the [Aspose product releases page](https://releases.aspose.com/).

 ## Quick Answers
 - **What does “create psd image java” mean?** It refers to programmatically generating a Photoshop‑compatible PSD file using Java code.